Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Related Topics

-The interactions between various agents (transmitters, receivers, helpers, and attackers) in multiuser wireless networks is accurately captured by inter-disciplinary analyses based on game theory and microeconomics, and this holds true for problems of secrecy as well.
 Cooperative game theory was applied in \cite{Saad09} to demonstrate the improvement in secrecy capacity of an ad hoc network, when users form coalitions to null the signals overheard by eavesdroppers via collaborative beamforming.
+For a hierarchical multi-hop system with different potential paths to the base station, a distributed tree formation game was postulated in \cite{Maham12}.
 Han \emph{et al.} \cite{Debbah09} developed a two-stage Stackelberg game where a transmitter `pays' a number of external helpers to jam an eavesdropper, and computed the corresponding equilibrium prices and convergence properties.
 The same authors examined a similar scenario in \cite{Marina09}, where an auction game was used instead to model the transactions between transmitters and helping jammers.
-Anand and Chandramouli studied a $M$-user non-cooperative power control game with secrecy considerations in \cite{Anand}, and applied pricing functions to improve the energy efficiency and sum secrecy capacity of the network.
-For the 2-user MIMO-IC with confidential messages, the so called Kalai-Smorodinsky bargaining solution is adopted to allow the transmitters to find an operating point that balances network performance and fairness \cite{IFCAlic10}.
+Anand and Chandramouli studied an $M$-user non-cooperative power control game with secrecy considerations in \cite{Anand}, and applied pricing functions to improve the energy efficiency and sum secrecy capacity of the network.
+For the 2-user IC with confidential messages, we have discussed in Sec.~\ref{sec:IC} how Kalai-Smorodinsky bargaining solutions and zero-sum games are adopted to allow the transmitters to find an operating point that balances network performance and fairness \cite{IFCAlic10,FakoorianTSP13MISO}.
+In \cite{Hong11}, game theory is used by multiple eavesdroppers to decide whether to collude or not in a MISO wiretap channel.

-Utilizing secrecy rate as the payoff in a game-theoretic formulation is a relatively new concept.
-Yuksel, Liu, and Erkip studied a SISO wiretap network with an adversarial jammer helping the eavesdropper as a zero-sum game, and presented the Nash Equilibrium input and jammer cumulative distribution functions \cite{Erkip09}.
-Mukherjee and Swindlehurst posed the MIMO wiretap channel with an active eavesdropper as a zero-sum dynamic (sequential) game, and examined the equilibrium transmit/wiretapper strategies for games with and without perfect information \cite{MukherjeeICC}.